Logotipo de HL

 Lack of Cooperation with Law Enforcement

-After Dr. Hadden’s arrest, the district attorney subpoenaed records from Columbia University.
+After the former Dr. Hadden’s arrest, the district attorney subpoenaed records from Columbia University.
 Columbia’s lack of cooperation was so blatant that the district attorney launched a separate criminal investigation against the school.

-Columbia also failed to instruct patients to contact law enforcement about their sexual abuse at the hands of Dr. Hadden—even after his arrest!
+Columbia also failed to instruct patients to contact law enforcement about their sexual abuse at the hands of Hadden—even after his arrest.
 Instead, staff were instructed to provide patients with the name and contact information of Patricia Catapano, Columbia’s lawyer.

 Lack of Disclosure to Patients

-Columbia University has shown an unwavering interest in ensuring that Dr. Hadden’s former patients remained uninformed about his sex crime convictions.
+Columbia University has shown an unwavering interest in ensuring that Hadden’s former patients remained uninformed about his sex crime convictions.
 This is unacceptable.
 Transparency about the sexual assault of one victim often gives other victims the courage to come forward.
-Because the deadline to file a lawsuit is around the corner—November 24, 2023—Columbia University has little to no incentive to fully disclose the facts to Dr. Hadden’s unknown victims.

 Unsupervised Access to Patients

-Columbia University enabled Dr. Hadden’s sexual abuse by allowing him to practice medicine at the facilities after receiving complaints from patients.
-A written letter from Columbia authorizing Dr. Hadden to continue his OBGYN services after his arrest simply stated that he must have a chaperone during gynecological exams.
+Columbia University enabled the former Dr. Hadden’s sexual abuse by allowing him to practice medicine at the facilities after receiving complaints from patients.
+A written letter from Columbia authorizing Hadden to continue his OBGYN services after his arrest simply stated that he must have a chaperone during gynecological exams.

 This was evidently unenforced or insufficient to protect patients from further abuse.
 At least eight patients reported further abuse after the letter.
-Astonishingly, one victim was abused on Hadden’s first day back to work and just four days after his initial arrest!
-Evelyn Yang, wife of former presidential candidate Andrew Yang, has also reported abuse by Dr. Hadden after his arrest.
+Astonishingly, one victim was abused on Hadden’s first day back to work and just four days after his initial arrest.

 If you are a victim of Dr. Hadden, contact the New York sex abuse attorneys at Herman Law, as you may be eligible for substantial compensation.